AlexanderSokolkin/English_edu/README.md

 - **bicycle / motorcycle / car**
     - A bicycle is slower than a motorcycle
-    - A car is the haviest of any two-wheel transport
+    - A car is the heaviest of any two-wheel transport
     - A motorcycle is as dangerous as a car
 - **teacher / doctor / lawyer**
-    - A school teacher is elder then students
+    - A school teacher is elder than students
     - A doctor is the most responsible job
     - A lawyer is as talkative as a teacher
 - **egg / pancake / donut**
-    - An egg is heathy than a donut
+    - An egg is healthier than a donut
     - A donut is the sweetest dessert
-    - A puncake is as tasty as donut
+    - A pancake is as tasty as donut

 Task 2